 django-iban The validation in this module is equal to the localflavor validation.
 The author of this package is seeking to retire his package, so it may be best to not use this package in new projects.

 See also:

 IBAN Registry The official IBAN format registry of SWIFT.

-Nordea IBAN countries Additional IBAN formats as recognized by Nordea.
+IBAN Structure Additional IBAN formats listed as experimental

 Wikipedia: International Bank Account Number More information on IBAN